 2. Receiving a gift does not mean we took part in what the giver did

 When we receive a gift, do we take part in what the giver did?
 No, the reason God’s gift is called “grace,” which is freely given.
 Our part is to accept the gift.

-To say the act of receiving is work is extremely legalistic, if not ridiculous.
+To say the “act of receiving is work” is legalistic, if not ridiculous.
 To begin with, why would God tell us to share His precious gift to the “dead” who cannot respond (since everyone is dead to sin).

 - God gives an offer to believe.
 (John 3:16)